Does Divorce Jurisdiction Matter?

 2. Both of you were habitual residents as a couple here, and one of you still lives here.

-5. You want to start a divorce and you have lived here for 6 months, and are also domiciled here.
+5. You want to start a divorce, have lived here for 6 months, and are also domiciled here.

 6. Both spouses are domiciled in England and Wales.

 “Domicile” is a technical legal term.
-Broadly, your domicile is the place you consider home and to which you have the intention of returning.
+Broadly, your domicile is the place you consider home and to which you intend to return.
 Everyone has a domicile of origin – the country in which your father was domiciled when you were born.
-For example, if you were born in Saudi Arabia but your father was domiciled in England, then your domicile of origin would be England.
-However, it’s possible to change your domicile by permanently moving to another country and severing all ties with your domicile of origin.
+For example, if you were born in Saudi Arabia, but your father was domiciled in England, then your domicile of origin would be England.
+However, changing your domicile by permanently moving to another country and severing all ties with your domicile of origin is possible.
 This is called domicile of choice.

-“Habitual residence” is less complicated; it’s simply where you are living at the time that your divorce proceedings start.
-For couples with a global footprint, the court will look at where your “centre of interests” are when deciding where you live most regularly, such as where you have community ties and where your children go to school.
+“Habitual residence” is less complicated; it’s simply where you live when your divorce proceedings start.
+For couples with a global footprint, the court will look at your “centre of interests” when deciding where you live most regularly, such as where you have community ties and where your children go to school.

 Why might you choose to get divorced in England/Wales?